rollrat/swiss-tournament/README.md

 ## Summary

-This project is tournament simulation program using swiss tournament system.
+This project is tournament simulation program under swiss-system tournament.
+You can find detail information in [this site](https://en.wikipedia.org/wiki/Swiss-system_tournament).

 ## Contact Us